TolikPylypchuk/SharpHook/docs/articles/native.md

 - `GetMultiClickTime`

 These functions are quite straightforward, except for `CreateScreenInfo`. `UioHook` defines two versions of this function.
-One is a native function which returns an unmanaged array of `ScreenData` objects (as an `IntPtr`) along with its length in an output parameter.
+One is a native function which returns an unmanaged array of `ScreenData` objects (as an `nint`) along with its length in an output parameter.
 Another is a wrapper which returns a managed array.
 Use the second one if you need it since it's safer.
 If you decide to use the native version then you must free the returned memory manually.

 The safe version of `CreateScreenInfo` is also defined in the `SharpHook.Providers.IScreenInfoProvider` interface.
 Other methods described above are also defined in the `SharpHook.Providers.IMouseInfoProvider` interface.

-## Low-Level Functionality Providers

-If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
-Instead you can use interfaces in the `SharpHook.Providers` namespace.
-The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
-This should be done to decouple your code from `UioHook` and make testing easier.